Damp Lab And Elabnext Partner To Launch Software For Easy Ordering And Outsourcing Of Molecular Biology Services

-BOSTON, MA, UNITED STATES, November 8, 2024 /EINPresswire / -- The Design, Automation, Manufacturing, and Processes (DAMP) Lab and eLabNext announced a formal partnership today to coincide with the kick-off of the International workshop for BioManufacturing automation 2024 at Boston University (BU).
-The cooperative plan will focus on building an ordering platform for the DAMP lab 's suite of molecular biology services, which will be called DAMP Lab Canvas, and integrating it with the eLabNext Digital Lab Platform (DLP).
+(MENAFN- GlobeNewsWire - Nasdaq) BOSTON, Nov.
+11, 2024 (GLOBE NEWSWIRE) -- The Design, Automation, Manufacturing, and Processes (DAMP ) Lab and eLabNext announced a formal partnership today to coincide with the kick-off of the International workshop for BioManufacturing automation 2024 at Boston University (BU).
+The cooperative plan will focus on building an ordering platform for the DAMP lab's suite of molecular biology services, which will be called DAMP Lab Canvas, and integrating it with the eLabNext Digital Lab Platform (DLP).

 “This initiative could provide an open-ecosystem software to biotech companies and the entire science community that could streamline their manufacturing and discovery processes,” explains Professor Douglas Densmore, PhD, Director of the DAMP Lab.“We chose to collaborate with eLabNext because the platform is so easy to use and the positive, supportive relationship we've developed over years of working alongside one another.”